Bulk Purchasing, Market Stall, blog, Market Nosh, The BEST RESOURCE for starting a Market Stall

 Going for the cheapest option is the goal, but consider your time too.

-Factor in your costs
+Factor in costs

 Don’t forget that the lowest you can sell something for is your final asking price.
 Anything below means you are making a loss overall.